davidedc97/UniverCity/README.md

 [__WIKI OF UNIVERCITY__](https://github.com/davidedc97/UniverCity/wiki "Wiki of UniverCity")

 ## Who we are ?
-We are six students in the third year of computer engineering at the Sapienza University of Rome.
+We are six students that attend the third year of computer science at " La Sapienza" University of Rome.
 - Davide Di Campi
 - Riccardo Pagliuca
 - Michele Di Lollo